zkat/npm-pick-manifest/README.md

   there is no other option, so when using this for version selection ensure that you check the result against the range to see if there was no alternative available.
+* `avoidStrict` Boolean, default `false`.
+If set to true, then `pickManifest` will never return a version in the `avoid` range.
+If the only available version in the `wanted` range is a version that should be avoided, then it will return a version _outside_ the `wanted` range, preferring to do so without making a SemVer-major jump, if possible.
+If there are no versions outside the `avoid` range, then throw an `ETARGET` error.
+It does this by calling pickManifest first with the `wanted` range, then with a `^` affixed to the version returned by the `wanted` range, and then with a `*` version range, and throwing if nothing could be found to satisfy the avoidance request.

+Return value is the manifest as it exists in the packument, possibly decorated with the following boolean flags:

+* `_shouldAvoid` The version is in the `avoid` range.
+Watch out!
+* `_outsideDependencyRange` The version is outside the `wanted` range, because `avoidStrict: true` was set.
+* `_isSemVerMajor` The `_outsideDependencyRange` result is a SemVer-major
+  step up from the version returned by the `wanted` range.

 ### Algorithm